Cassidy Cox

 Cassidy Cox (born June 18, 1998) is an American archer competing in women's compound events.
 She won the silver medal in the women's team compound event at the 2019 World Archery Championships held in 's-Hertogenbosch, Netherlands.

 In 2017, Cox and Kris Schaff won the bronze medal in the mixed team compound event at the World Games held in Wrocław, Poland.
+Cox won two gold medals at the 2018 World Indoor Archery Championships held in Yankton, United States.
+She won the gold medal in the junior women's individual compound event and in the junior women's team compound event, alongside Athena Caiopoulos and Anna Scarbrough.

 In 2020, she finished in 10th place in the women's compound event at The Vegas Shoot held in Las Vegas, United States.

+Cox, Alexis Ruiz, Paige Pearce won the bronze medal in the women's team compound event at the 2022 Pan American Archery Championships held in Santiago, Chile.